-TSEU Organizer Contact: JAMIE BERRY
+TSEU Organizer Contact: MYKO GEDUTIS

 We are TSEU members who work in the Health and Human Services Commission and the Department of Aging and Disability Services CCAD program.
 We are building a strong union in our workplaces to fight for: better pay and benefits to attract and retain quality staff; increased staffing levels; stopping privatization.

 SEPT 29 through OCT 5 – Week of Action

 The 83rd Texas Legislature (recap of events and materials):

 Human Services Caucus Issue sheets for legislative visits [FEBRUARY]

 For more information, click to download PDF; other links are provided